Bernard Hepton: Television

 Hepton made his television debut as Sir Thomas More in Robert Bolt’s A Man for All Seasons in a live broadcast in 1957.
 Hepton played Caiaphas in the 1969 Dennis Potter play Son of Man.
 He was cast as the Kommandant in Colditz (1972–74) and later appeared for the same production team as Albert Foiret in three series of Secret Army (1977–79).
 Before that he made a guest appearance in an episode of the first series of Catweazle (1970) where he played a naturalist.
 Other notable performances included Thomas Cranmer in both The Six Wives of Henry VIII (1970) and Elizabeth R (1971).
 He reprised the role in the film adaptation of the former, Henry VIII and His Six Wives (1972).
 Hepton acted in adaptations of John le Carré's novels, as Toby Esterhase in the BBC Television versions of Tinker, Tailor, Soldier, Spy and Smiley's People, and George Smiley in the radio adaptations.
 He appeared in I, Claudius (1976) as Pallas and in the comedy series The Squirrels (1974–77).

+Between 1977 and 1979 he played Albert Foiret, proprietor of the Cafe Candide in Secret Army.
+This role was later parodied as René in 'Allo, 'Allo.